banosl/api_consumption_exercises/README.md

 3. Run `bundle`

-4. Run `rspec`
+4. Run `bundle exec rspec`

-  You should see 5 errors.
+  You should see 3 errors.
 It is recommended that you focus one file at a time.
-To run a single file use the following command: `rspec spec/file_name_here`.
+To run a single file use the following command: `bundle exec rspec spec/file_name_here`.
 Use the errors and failures to drive your development.